pauldamsa/Face-Recognition/README.md

 # **Face Recognition - using FaceNet**

-Face recognition is an interesting task for `computer vision apps` because it gives you informations about the `face` of a person.
+Face recognition is an interesting task for `computer vision apps` because it gives the `face` of a person that you want to analyse.
+Also, a system like this can be combined with [FaceX](https://github.com/pauldamsa/FaceX) system in order to get more informations about the face of a person.

 The **purpose** of this repository is to show you the performance of **FaceNet** on **LFW dataset**.
 In order to see the whole code you have to check the **LFW & FaceNet - performance analysis.ipynb** notebook.
 In it you have all you need to know for getting **insights** about the performance of LFW dataset on Face Recognition task.